amuskova/CleanCode/README.md

 <h3>How to run?</h3>
 <p>1.
 Git clone the project</p>
 <p>2.
 Run Main.java</p>
-<p>The Bank system simulates real Bank systems around the world with some of their functionalities.
-It shows how base functionalities works and the different possibilities for clients of the bank.</p>
+<h3>The Bank system simulates real Bank systems around the world with some of their functionalities.
+It shows how base functionalities works and the different possibilities for clients of the bank.</h3>